Citizens, environmental organisations, nature, water-using sectors in the economy all need cleaner rivers and lakes, groundwater and bathing waters.

 There are a number of objectives in respect of which the quality of water is protected.
 The key ones at European level are general protection of the aquatic ecology, specific protection of unique and valuable habitats, protection of drinking water resources, and protection of bathing water.
 All these objectives must be integrated for each river basin.
 It is clear that the last three - special habitats, drinking water areas and bathing water - apply only to specific bodies of water (those supporting special wetlands; those identified for drinking water abstraction; those generally used as bathing areas).
 In contrast, ecological protection should apply to all waters: the central requirement of the Treaty is that the environment be protected to a high level in its entirety.

 For this reason, a general requirement for ecological protection, and a general minimum chemical standard, was introduced to cover all surface waters.
 These are the two elements "good ecological status" and "good chemical status".
-Good ecological status is defined in Annex V of the Water Framework Proposal, in terms of the quality of the biological community, the hydrological characteristics and the chemical characteristics.
+Good ecological status is defined in Annex V of the Water Framework Directive, in terms of the quality of the biological community, the hydrological characteristics and the chemical characteristics.
 As no absolute standards for biological quality can be set which apply across the Community, because of ecological variability, the controls are specified as allowing only a slight departure from the biological community which would be expected in conditions of minimal anthropogenic impact.
 A set of procedures for identifying that point for a given body of water, and establishing particular chemical or hydromorphological standards to achieve it, is provided, together with a system for ensuring that each Member State interprets the procedure in a consistent way (to ensure comparability).
 The system is somewhat complicated, but this is inevitable given the extent of ecological variability, and the large number of parameters, which must be dealt with.

 Good chemical status is defined in terms of compliance with all the quality standards established for chemical substances at European level.
 The Directive also provides a mechanism for renewing these standards and establishing new ones by means of a prioritisation mechanism for hazardous chemicals.
-This will ensure at least a minimum chemical quality, particularly in relation to very toxic substances, everywhere in the Community.
+This will ensure at least a minimum chemical quality, particularly in relation to very toxic substances, everywhere in the Union.

 As mentioned above, the other uses or objectives for which water is protected apply in specific areas, not everywhere.
 Therefore, the obvious way to incorporate them is to designate specific protection zones within the river basin which must meet these different objectives.
 The overall plan of objectives for the river basin will then require ecological and chemical protection everywhere as a minimum, but where more stringent requirements are needed for particular uses, zones will be established and higher objectives set within them.